jlomako/prophet-bot/README.md

 # prophet-bot
-github action that runs prophet
+github action that runs prophet and gets predictions for occupancy app